meilisearch/documentation/create/how_to/updating.md

   -o mydocuments.json
 ```

+### Step 4: Delete the data.ms folder

+To delete the old MeiliSearch version, you need to delete data.ms. data.ms should be at the root of the MeiliSearch binary, unless you chose [another location](https://docs.meilisearch.com/reference/features/configuration.html#database-path).

-### Step 4: Upload your data to the latest version of MeiliSearch
+### Step 5: Upload your data to the latest version of MeiliSearch

 Finally, [install the latest version of MeiliSearch](/learn/getting_started/installation.md) and upload your data as usual.